Local Focus: Steve Pinder on Candidate Camera

-Watch the full Local Focus interview for Pinder's views on the region's biggest issues, and our less important quickfire questions.
+Watch the full Local Focus interview for Pinder's views on the region's biggest issues, and our less-important quickfire questions.

-General ward candidate Steve Pinder says there are many underlying issues around homelessness, crime, and Fenton St causing people to begin to lose faith in how great Rotorua is.
+General ward candidate Steve Pinder says there are many underlying issues around homelessness, crime and Fenton St, causing people to begin to lose faith in how great Rotorua is.

 "I think that's sad, and that's what we need to address," he said.